akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--In the next few sections, you’ll see how to expand to more sophisticated setups.
 This discussion will include not having to create user accounts for each user, adding public read access to repositories, setting up web UIs, using the Gitosis tool, and more.
 However, keep in mind that to collaborate with a couple of people on a private project, all you _need_ is an SSH server and a bare repository.-->

 In den nächsten Abschnitten wirst Du sehen, wie man auf anspruchsvollere Konfigurationen erweitert.
-Diese Diskussion wird beinhalten nicht Benutzerkonten für jeden Benutzer hinzufügen zu müssen, öffentlichen Lese-Zugriff auf Repositories hinzuzufügen, die Einrichtung von Web-UIs, die Benutzung des Gitosis-Tools und weiteres.
+Diese Diskussion wird beinhalten, nicht Benutzerkonten für jeden Benutzer hinzufügen zu müssen, öffentlichen Lese-Zugriff auf Repositories hinzuzufügen, die Einrichtung von Web-UIs, die Benutzung des Gitosis-Tools und weiteres.
 Aber denke daran, zur Zusammenarbeit mit ein paar Personen an einem privaten Projekt, ist alles was Du _brauchst_ ein SSH-Server und ein einfaches Repository.

 <!--### Small Setups ###-->
 ### Kleine Konfigurationen ###